 Most Common Personality Type

-The most common personality type according to the MBTI Institute is ISFJ, the Defender.
+The most common personality type according to the 16 Personalities Institute is ISFJ, the Defender.
 This type makes up 13.8% of the US population.
 This is also not surprising, as they are very logical and traditional people — there is a very big chance you know someone like that in your surroundings.
 They can be often found in institutions where procedures are key — administration, for example.
-This MBTI type is predominantly female — it has only 29% male representation.
+This personality type is predominantly female — it has only 29% male representation.